Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What property types will appreciate the most in Surabaya in 2026?

-As of early 2026, mid-market cluster homes and townhouses are expected to appreciate most in Surabaya, followed by renovated landed houses, with apartments expected to trail.
+As of early 2026, mid-market cluster and townhouse-style landed homes are expected to appreciate the most in Surabaya in 2026, followed by renovated standalone houses in well-connected districts, with apartments and condos likely to lag behind.

 How will interest rates affect property prices in Surabaya in 2026?

-Bank Indonesia's 7-day reverse repo rate stood at 4.75% as of December 2025, and most analysts expect mortgage rates to remain stable or decline modestly through 2026.
+Bank Indonesia's 7-day reverse repo rate stands at 4.75% as of December 2025, and while most analysts expect the policy rate to remain in that neighborhood or drift slightly lower through 2026, KPR (mortgage) rates in practice still tend to sit several percentage points above the benchmark.

 What are the biggest risks for property prices in Surabaya in 2026?